 Armed with this information, let’s take a closer look at the scale that All-Guitar-Chords.com tossed out for us.

 This diagram has kindly highlighted the two root notes of our scale, by coloring the two Cs a darker shade of orange.

-At a minimum, we can know that our actual Lydian mode is made up of those two notes and everything in between.
+At a minimum, we can know that our actual Lydian mode is made up of everything between those two notes.
 If we want to take it a step further, we can apply the interval sequence from the major scale, while accounting for the raised fourth degree.

 The C to D is whole step, the D to E is a whole step, the E to F would be the half step, but we raise it to F# and the sequence goes on in that manner until we get to the C note at the fifth fret.

 It changes the interval sequence to the following: Whole - Whole - Whole - Half - Whole - Whole - Half

 This occurs because moving the fourth degree one semitone higher alters the interval sequence both in front and behind it.

 This formally ends our mode, giving us the following tab (which you’ve already seen).

 Now you can build or identify a Lydian mode in any key.
 Simply transpose the shape you see here or use the following knowledge to build your own: